Do you know one of my least favorite return addresses to find in the mailbox? Internal Revenue Service.

 If there’s no change, you’ve provided everything the IRS needs, and your tax return stands as originally submitted.
 If it’s agreed, the IRS proposes changes, and you understand and agree with them.
 If it’s disagreed, the IRS proposes changes, but you disagree with them.
 If you disagree with the audit findings, you can request a conference with a manager or file an appeal.

 In this case, you’ll certainly want legal representation to help you argue your case higher up the proverbial food chain.

 If you get to the end of an audit or an appeals process and you owe money, make arrangements to pay it as quickly as possible.
 Remember, the longer your balance is outstanding, the more you’ll owe in penalties and interest.
 And if you refuse to pay for long enough, you could face a federal tax lien or a levy of your property.

-For those who are audited, you may not have even done anything wrong — it could have just been the luck of the draw.
-Submit any requested documentation to support your return (which you should be keeping for at least three years, by the way!), as soon as possible.
-Utilize any resources that your filing software may provide, and be sure to respond in a timely manner.
+For those who are audited, you may not have even done anything wrong—it could have just been the luck of the draw.
+Submit any requested documentation to support your return (which you should be keeping for at least three years) as soon as possible.
+Utilize any resources that your filing software may provide, and be sure to respond promptly.
 If you do end up owing, pay up quickly to avoid extra interest.

 The chances of getting audited are pretty slim for the average Joe.
 If you’re one of the unlucky ones, though, know that you’ll be alright.
 Hopefully, these steps will help get you through the process!

 Have you ever had a tax return audited?
 What was the outcome, and was it as bad as you’d feared?